Lab 2 Landsat Image Classification in ArcGIS Pro

 Step 4: Left-click on any class in the schema in order to make the digitizing tools available at the top.
 Once a class is selected, you can choose to digitize a training sample for that class using a rectangle, polygon, circle or free-hand by selecting one of those tools at the top.
 Then, you can digitize directly onto the map.
 You will want to have the 6-5-4 false colour image displayed and you will want to digitize training samples that are relatively small and homogenous, so be careful with how you draw your lines.
 Repeat this process until you have about 5-8 training samples per class.
 This will take a great deal of interpretation and you may not be able to distinguish between “Wetland” and “Wetland-Treed”, but do your best.
 If you cannot find any samples for a class, skip it.
 Feel free to consult other information to help you create the training samples.
 When you are finished creating training samples, save them into your project geodatabase as “EOSD_training_samples”.

-Step 8: From the Geoprocessing pane, search for the “Update Accuracy Assessment Points” tool.
-This time, we are going to select our “EOSD_Classified” image that we classified earlier as the Input Raster.
+Step 5: From the Geoprocessing pane, search for the “Update Accuracy Assessment Points” tool (Spatial Analyst).
+Select the “EOSD_Classified” image that you classified earlier as the Input Raster.
 The Input and Output Accuracy Assessment Points can be the same points that you created in the last step.
 Change the “Target Field” to “Classified”, leave “Dimension Field for Test points” blank, and then run the tool.

-Step 9: From the Geoprocessing pane, search for the “Compute Confusion Matrix” tool.
+Step 6: From the Geoprocessing pane, search for the “Compute Confusion Matrix” tool (Spatial Analyst).
 Use the “eosd_accuracy_assessment_points” as the Input Accuracy Assessment Points and save the output as “confusion_matrix” in your geodatabase then run the tool.

 Q8.
 Compare and contrast your unsupervised classification with your supervised classification.
 How did these methods compare with the very simple thresholding approach you did earlier with NDVI?